 - Bake in the center of your oven and don’t open the oven door unnecessarily.

-- Lastly, don’t underbake the cake.
+- Lastly, don’t underbake or over bake the cake.
 A cake tester or toothpick should come out clean!

 How to Fix a Sunken Cake

 In fact, this cake DID sink, but instead of re-baking the perfect cake, I wanted to show how easy it is to fix a “sunken” cake.

 This is an extremely moist and rich cake recipe, so if your cake does sink slightly in the center don’t worry.
 It’s definitely not ruined!
 Simply use a serrated knife to level off the cake for a flat layer, save those sliced-off pieces.
 Give them to your family to enjoy or freeze and crumble over ice cream!